omozharovskyi/jb_llm_plugin/python/README.md

-# LLM VM Manager (MVP Implementation)
+# jbllmvm - JetBrains LLM VM Manager

 A command-line tool for managing Google Cloud Platform virtual machines for running Large Language Models (LLMs) with Ollama.
-This is the MVP (Minimum Viable Product) implementation of the JetBrains Plugin for On-Demand Cloud-Based LLM Integration project.

 ## Overview

 This project provides a simple way to create, manage, and use GPU-accelerated virtual machines on Google Cloud Platform for running LLM inference with Ollama.
 It automates the process of:
-Currently tested worflow with only one (default named) VM in cloud.

 1. Creating VMs with GPU support
 2. Installing and configuring Ollama